boldjoel/tensorlayer/example/openpose/pose-paf-master/README.md

-#tensorlayer version of trainning openpose
+#1 tensorlayer version of trainning openpose